mike-ward/mike-ward.github.io/_posts/2009-04-08-simply-weather-goes-international.md

 Looks like nice weather for the next couple of days, at least temperature-wise.

 Simply Weather also monitors for weather alerts.
 When a weather alert is detected, the wind information is replaced by the alert message in red.
 If there are multiple alerts, the messages are cycled continuously.
-Click on the alert and a popup appears with additional details.
+Click on the alert and a pop-up appears with additional details.

 ![smfo](/cdn/images/blog/IcanhazFrenchSimplyWeathergoesinternatio_101CA/smfo.png)